|

 bass.
 Juveniles and younger adults tend to include more fish in

-Typically, Guadalupe bass are found in flowing water, whereas largemouth
+their diets than do largemouth bass.
+Habitat Typically, Guadalupe bass are found in flowing water, whereas largemouth

-The Guadalupe bass is found only in Texas and has been named the
+bass are found in quiet water.
+Distribution The Guadalupe bass is found only in Texas and has been named the

 official state fish.
 It is endemic to the northern and eastern Edwards